-July has gone on record as the hottest month so far so the the sun shone and the rain stayed away even when the thunder and lightning happened we missed the rain.
+July has gone on record as the hottest month so far; the sun shone and the rain stayed away, even when thunder and lightning were nearby.

-The lambs have been weaned from the ewes as they are at an age where the can eat the grass and do not need mothers milk any more, this give the mothers a rest period also, as it has been said “there comes a time where little ones must fly the nest” as it were.
-So following and calling to mother has stopped and all in very quiet after that initial day!
+The lambs have weaned from the ewes as they are at an age where the can eat the grass and do not need their mother’s milk anymore, this gives the mothers a rest period.
+As it has been said; “there comes a time where little ones must fly the nest”.
+So following and calling to mother has stopped and all in all it has been very quiet after that initial day!

 The children have their school holidays so we have families that come from far and wide.
-Familys from Europe have arrived and say they love the area and had a good journey to get here in our lovely part of East Devon.
-We find it very interesting to meeting people from far a field.
-Driving our country lanes is and experience for them and the peace and quiet at the holiday cottages.
+Families from Europe have arrived after a good journey; they say they love the area.
+We find it very interesting in meeting people from far afield.
+Driving our country lanes is an experience for them and the peace and quiet at the holiday cottages.

-On the farm we had a crop of wheat which we decided to clamp for extra feed for the winter as prospects for a third cut were slim and this would be a good feed.
-It is a corn crop that is cut before it is fully ripe and is clamped just like grass to make silage.
-There is alot of forage maize growing in the area and seems to be growing well in the hot weather.
+On the farm, we had a crop of wheat which we decided to clamp for extra feed for the winter as this would make a good feed and prospects for a third cut were slim.
+It is a corn crop that is cut before it is fully ripe and is clamped, just like grass to make silage.
+There is a lot of forage maize growing in the area and seems to be growing well in the hot weather.

-We are ending the month of July again like in May on a very dry note, lovely for the beach fans as every day has been a beach day Lyme Regis being the most popular of the many in this area.
+We are ending July on a very dry note, like in May. which is lovely for the beach fans; Lyme Regis being the most popular of the many beaches in this area.